How to Calculate Dividends

 By subtracting the change in retained earnings from the net income, you can determine the dividends paid during the period.

-For instance, if a company reported a net income of $10 million and its retained earnings increased by $3 million during the period:
+For instance, in third quarter of 2024 a company reported a net income of $10 million and its retained earnings increased by $3 million during the period:

 Dividends Paid=$10,000,000−$3,000,000